gcgimdea/coronasurveys/data/estimates-symptom-survey/README.md

+NOTE: November 10th, 2021.
+Data will no longer be available for Afghanistan after 11/9/2021.
+Since the data is not of sufficient quality to recommend for use, historical data will also no longer be available.
+If any of your partners are using the data in Afghanistan, please do inform them.
+UMD Global CTIS Team

+**Description:**

 The data in these folders is derived from the non-aggregated COVID-19 World Symptoms Survey Microdata https://covidmap.umd.edu/fbsurvey/.

 **All values aggregate at least 100 responses**